Social democracy: As a name for political parties

-Marxist revisionism
+As Marxist revisionism

+Social democracy has been seen as a revision of Marxism, although this has been described as misleading for modern social democracy.
 Marxist revisionist Eduard Bernstein's views influenced and laid the groundwork for developing post-war social democracy as a policy regime, Labour revisionism, and the neo-revisionism of the Third Way.
 This definition of social democracy is focused on ethical terms, with the type of socialism advocated being ethical and liberal.
 Bernstein described socialism and social democracy in particular as organized liberalism; in this sense, liberalism is the predecessor and precursor of socialism, whose restricted view of freedom is to be socialized, while democracy must entail social democracy.
 For those social democrats, who still describe and see themselves as socialists, socialism is used in ethical or moral terms, representing democracy, egalitarianism, and social justice rather than a specifically socialist economic system.
 Under this type of definition, social democracy's goal is that of advancing those values within a capitalist market economy, as its support for a mixed economy no longer denotes the coexistence between private and public ownership or that between planning and market mechanisms but rather, it represents free markets combined with government intervention and regulations.

-Social democracy has been seen as a revision of orthodox Marxism, although this has been described as misleading for modern social democracy.
-Some distinguish between ideological social democracy as part of the broad socialist movement and social democracy as a policy regime.
-The first is called classical social democracy or classical socialism, contrasted with competitive socialism, liberal socialism, neo-social democracy, and new social democracy.